Hu Jintao: Political developments

-On 15 November 2002, after the 16th National Congress of the Chinese Communist Party, a new Hu Jintao-led Politburo nominally succeeded Jiang's, while Hu became the CCP general secretary, effectively making him the paramount leader.
-Additionally, Wen Jiabao became the premier.
+On 15 November 2002, after the 16th National Congress of the Chinese Communist Party, the first plenary session of the 16th Central Committee was held, where a new Hu Jintao-led Politburo nominally succeeded Jiang's, while Hu became the CCP general secretary, effectively making him the paramount leader.
+Hu was also elected as the president of China at the first session of the 10th National People's Congress on 15 March 2003.
+He subsequently nominated Wen Jiabao to be the premier, who was then appointed by the NPC.
 However, Jiang was re-elected to the post of chairman of the Central Military Commission, the top military body, despite Hu taking over as the general secretary.
-Jiang resigned as CMC chairman in September 2004, his last official post.
+Jiang resigned as Party CMC chairman on 19 September 2004, his last official post, while he stepped down as State CMC Chairman on 13 March 2005.
 Following Jiang's stepping-down, Hu had officially taken on the three institutions in the People's Republic of China where power lie; the party, the state, as well as the military.

 Although Jiang, then 76, stepped down as general secretary and from the Politburo Standing Committee to make way for a younger leadership, there was speculation that Jiang would retain significant influence because Hu was not associated with Jiang's influential Shanghai clique, to which six out of the nine members of the all-powerful Standing Committee were believed to be linked.
 However, later developments show that many of its members had shifted their positions.
 Zeng Qinghong, for example, moved from a disciple of Jiang to serving as an intermediary between the two factions.
+In September 2006, Shanghai Party Secretary Chen Liangyu, considered affiliated with the Shanghai clique, was removed from office following a pension scandal.